RootCellar/PixelEngine/README.md

 # PixelEngine
 ---

-Making it easier to create games with simple, pixelated graphics by creating an engine
+Making it easier to create games with simple, pixelated graphics by creating an engine.

 Development Started: 10/3/18

 ## Use
 ---

+Essentially, there are two options.

+Option 1:

-Put the src/PixelEngine folder in the base directory of your project.
+- Put the src/PixelEngine folder in the base directory of your project (Or find/make a jar file)
-Compile the engine source files, and that should be it.
+- Compile the engine source files, and that should be it.

-The other option, if working on this repo or in it, is to do `cd Scripts` and `./fastbuild.sh`.
+Option 2, building your game in this repository folder (easier if you're on linux) by cloning this repository:

+- you'll be working in the src folder.
+- `cd Scripts` and `./fastbuild.sh` to build.
+- 'cd Scripts' and './jargame.sh <name>' will package your game in a jar. <name> must match the file name that contains the main method to start your game.
+Ex. `./jargame BasicGame` will take BasicGame.class and specify that as the main class.

 The src folder contains an example of a basic game.